-Cady didn't spend her whole life in Africa, just all of her School years.
-She could have been five or six when she when over, so english isn't a problem.
+Cady didn't spend her whole life in Africa, just all of her school years.
+She could have been five or six when she went over, so English isn't a problem.
 As for the accent, she could have picked that up from her parents.

 When she was in Africa she spoke the native language when talking to others.
 However she still spoke English with her parents at home.
 She learned how to speak English first and so she kept her accent from speaking with them.